telerik/kendo-ui-core/docs/web/grid/how-to/Editing/access-editor-control.md

 ## See Also

-Other articles on Kendo UI Grid:
+Other articles on Kendo UI Grid and how-to examples related to its editing functionality:

 * [JavaScript API Reference](/api/javascript/ui/grid)
 * [How to Add New Rows When Tabbing out of the Last One]({% slug howto_add_new_rows_when_tabbingoutof_thelast_one_grid %})